"Veganism" Is Different From A "Vegan Diet"

 "Veganism involves not eating, wearing, or using animals or animal products to the extent practicable with the goal of abolishing all animal use because such use cannot be morally justified."

-If you eat a vegan diet but your only reason for doing so is for your health, such that you also buy/wear animal byproducts, such as leather, and/or go to zoos, rodeos, and circuses, and/or buy/use personal hygiene products that either contain ingredients derived from animals or that were tested on animals, then you are not "vegan" even though you do eat a vegan diet.
+If you eat a vegan diet for your health, such that you also buy/wear animal byproducts, such as leather, and/or go to zoos, rodeos, and circuses, and/or buy/use personal hygiene products that either contain ingredients derived from animals or that were tested on animals, this is not veganism, even though you do eat a vegan diet.

-But like I said above, while it is possible to eat a vegan diet and not be vegan, it is NOT possible to be vegan without eating a vegan diet.
-So, if you mostly eat a vegan diet, but sometimes eat cheese or eggs, this is not actually a vegan diet and you cannot say that you are vegan.
-(Please note that I am saying this factually and not judgmentally, even though my personal judgement is that everyone should become morally vegan.)
+At the same time, while it is possible to eat a vegan diet and not be vegan, it is NOT possible to be vegan without eating a vegan diet.
+Nor is it possible to be "mostly vegan."
+If you mostly eat a vegan diet, but sometimes eat cheese or eggs, this is not actually a vegan diet and you cannot say that you are vegan.
+(In this example you would be lacto-ovo vegetarian.)

 Mahalo for reading.
 Aloha...